kevin-fagan/go-links/README.md

 - 🌐 Easy-to-use vanity URLs
 - 📤 Ability to export your data
+- 🏷️ Tag your links to help with organization
 - ⚡ Fast and lightweight with minimal dependencies
 - 📝 Built-in audit trail — every link change is recorded for traceability
 - 🔒 Fully self-hosted — you maintain complete control over your data and links